 This is a perfect example of the kind of challenges that employers are facing as the coronavirus edges closer to becoming a pandemic.
 It’s the top story everywhere in the world and it threatens to impact us in many ways.

 Employers are particularly vulnerable to the panic and misinformation that can accompany a public health crisis.
 Fortunately, they are also uniquely positioned to be an antidote to that panic and misinformation.
 Working people spend at least as much time, if not more, with their employers and co-workers.
 That means many people will be looking to their organizational leaders for information and support as events unfold.

 How prepared are leaders to play this role?
 Recently, I led a webinar for clients looking for advice on how to address the medical, economic and sociological consequences of the COVID-19 outbreak inside and outside China.
 Normally, we have between 70 and 80 companies dial in for a regular HR webinar series.
 For our webcast on COVID-19, we drew more than 180, or double our normal audience.
 That’s pretty clear evidence that organizations of all shapes and sizes are unsure about what they need to do, and they want to hear what other companies are doing.

 The fact is that COVID-19 is already impacting all aspects of business, from people to supply chains to revenue.
 Some of the world’s biggest companies—including Google, Twitter, Amazon, Apple, LG and Ericsson—have suspended business travel, expanded work-from-home options and closed some offices in countries most affected by the virus.
-Nike closed both its global office in Oregon and its European headquarters in Amsterdam for what it termed “a deep clean.”
+Nike closed both its head office in Oregon and its European headquarters in Amsterdam for what it termed “a deep clean.”
 One Nike employee in Amsterdam had, in fact, tested positive for COVID-19.

 For other companies, the outbreak has meant a cessation or precipitous reduction in business operations.